KorniiVlasenko/House-Price-Predictor-ML-Regression/README.md

 If you are that lucky guy who has real estate in Ames, Iowa, and you want to find out its value, you can do it as follows:

 1. In the MakeNewPrediction folder, write your property information into a *make_prediction* file similar to *make_prediction_example*.
+You can take inspiration for feature values from the *Domuntetion/data_description.txt* file.

 2. In the same folder, run the command:
 > python make_new_prediction